woogerboy21/mpc-scryfall/README.md

 * Create a text file called `cards.txt` and put the card names you want to scan in it, one on each line
 * To scan each card in `cards.txt`, run `scryfall_formatter.py`
 * To do entire sets at a time, run `scryfall_formatter_set.py` and type in the three-character set code for the set you want when prompted
+* If you're on a Mac and get an error talking about certificate verification failing, go to Applications -> Python 3.X and run `Install Certificates.command`, and that should fix it!

 # Limitations / Other Notes
 This can work on any magic card scan, but it'll only attempt to do post-filtering cleanup on planeswalkers and any cards printed in the M15 onwards frame.
 I also haven't tried printing any cards yet with this, but I placed some of the resulting images into MPC and the crops looked fine.